“Fantasy of having a trailer wagon all to myself”

 Roshan Chhabria and Stephaine Douet

 Tatiana de Stempel

-The show is about excess and death and examines the effect of excess as a probable death drive.
-Along with the process it looks to see how displacement and gender factors enhance one’s vulnerability towards excess as a death drive and how excess becomes the trailer wagon of fantasy that’s engined by ennui and nihilism whilst descending to the valley of death.
+The exhibition examines the effect of excess as a probable death drive.
+Along with the process it looks to see how trauma and displacement enhance one’s vulnerability towards excess as a death drive and how excess becomes the trailer wagon of fantasy.